Search results for:

 With all that's going on around the world at this very moment, it seems almost arrogant or unappreciative to talk about anything else but gratitude for what we have (or, most importantly, who we have).
 That said, life must go on, and this too shall pass, so today, we're going to discuss a lighter topic – Cloud Hosting!
 Get it?
 Because clouds are soft and fluffy?
 Moving on.

-How many times in the last year, no better yet, the last couple months, have you heard the term ‘the cloud?’
+How many times in the last year, no better yet, the last couple of months, have you heard the term 'the cloud?'
 A lot?
 Us too.
-Most people are familiar with the illustrious ‘cloud’ that we depend on so much.
-The meaning of ‘Cloud Hosting,’ on the other hand, is still a bit ambiguous these days.
-This blog post is intended to clear up some of the confusion that may surround the meaning of Cloud Hosting.
+Most people are familiar with the illustrious 'cloud' that we depend on so much.
+On the other hand, the meaning of 'Cloud Hosting' is still a bit ambiguous these days.
+This blog post is intended to clear up some of the confusion surrounding the definition of Cloud Hosting.

 Cloud Hosting involves having multiple virtual servers pull from the resources of one physical server.
-This kind of hosting employs several levels of redundancy and has no point of failure, making it both secure and dependable.
+This kind of hosting employs several levels of redundancy.
+It has no point of failure, making it both secure and dependable.
 Cloud Hosting is best for bigger business websites containing larger amounts of data.

 Here's the Main Difference Between Cloud Hosting & Traditional Hosting:

 Tradition Hosting entails one real server storing all the files and data comprising your website.
 What is a 'real' server anyways?
 In this context, that would be a physical server.

 Conversely, Cloud Hosting is when a physical server is split up into multiple cloud servers that store the data amounting to your website.
 Your site's data is mirrored on various cloud servers in the network cluster.

 Before we move on, one question must be answered.